hulkdesignQ/aws-genai-conversational-rag-reference/docs/content/developer-guide/models/bedrock-models.md

-Amazon Bedrock users need to request access to models before they are available for use.
-You need to request access to models in Amazon Bedrock.
-To request access to additional models, select the Model access link in the left side navigation panel in the Amazon Bedrock console.
-See the [Bedrock Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) user guide for more details.
+Before using the models, you will need to request access to specific models via Amazon Bedrock.

+To request access to additional models, select the **Model access** link from the left side navigation panel in the Amazon Bedrock console.
+For detailed instructions, refer to the [Bedrock Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) user guide.